 These days, it’s not enough to operate on one or two social media platforms: there are competitors and a new audience to tap into on every platform.
 Larger restaurants tend to use Instagram, TikTok, Facebook and even YouTube to market their business.

 It’s important to keep quality in mind, though—if it’s not feasible for you to create content across all platforms, stick with a couple.
-The beauty of these platforms is the ability to repost—you don’t have to create new content for each platform.
+The beauty of these platforms is the ability to repost to maximize views across social media—you don’t have to create new content for each platform.

-Plus, you can use a social media manager like Meta Business Suite to keep track of Facebook and Instagram at the same time.
+A social media manager like Meta Business Suite helps you keep track of Facebook and Instagram at the same time.
 Restaurant owners can use Meta Business Suite to publish ads, post on feeds, track analytics, and utilize many other features to maximize traffic.

 It’s as simple as it sounds: foster a relationship with your followers (and potential customers) by engaging with their content, responding to their comments, and answering questions they send you in direct messages.